vergilet/schoolgirl_uniform/README.md

   attribute :address_field_2,  :string
   attribute :zip_code,         :string
   ```
+:blue_book: Different types and [how to add custom types such as `Array` and `hash` explained.](https://github.com/vergilet/schoolgirl_uniform/wiki/4.-Array-and-Hash-and-other-custom-types)

 <br>

 #### 3. Use block validations with step condition to group needed checks: